Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 No guidance on when to use this tool versus alternatives.
-The description simply lists actions and directs user to help for full docs, providing no context on appropriate usage or prerequisites.
+The only directive is to use the help tool for full docs, which is not a usage guideline.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.